Nato hits back at Putin’s threat of war in Europe as UK condemns ‘Kremlin claptrap’

 Europe continued to signal its support for Ukraine on Wednesday, while pushing back against Putin’s remarks the day before.

 “Two presidents are seeking peace – President Trump and President Zelensky,” she said at a meeting with Nato foreign ministers.
-“But so far, all we have seen from President Putin is an attempt to escalate war.
-Putin should end the bluster and the bloodshed and be ready to come to the table.”
+“But so far, all we have seen from President Putin is an attempt to escalate war.”

 Join our commenting forum